TheCyaniteProject/PathFinder3D/README.md

+PLEASE stop using this.
+It's a laggy, spaghetti mess, and if you use it you're a terrible person.
+I'm only leaving it public so existing projects that use it can be fixed/reset.
+Eventually I will cast it into the void, but until then, pretend you never saw this repo.

 # PathFinder3D
 3D A* Pathfinding that doesn't need baked navmeshes and can be used with dynamically created terrain (MapMagic or other)